taurus-org/taurus/doc/source/devel/taurus3to4.rst

 ==================================

-Taurus 4 was released in July 2016 with the main goal of making Taurus scheme-agnostic (i.e. not relying on Tango for its core funtionalities).
+Taurus 4 was released in July 2016 with the main goal of making Taurus scheme-agnostic (i.e. not relying on Tango for its core functionalities).

 Being a major version change,
 it is not fully backwards-compatible with the previous taurus 3.x versions.